tahoe-lafs/tahoe-lafs/docs/convergence-secret.rst

 dir>/private/convergence) and re-used after that.
 So the same file content uploaded from the same client will always have the same cap.
-Uploading the file from a different client with a different convergence secret would result in a different cap—and in a second copy of the file's contents stored on the grid.
+Uploading the file from a different client with a different convergence secret would result in a different cap -- and in a second copy of the file's contents stored on the grid.
 If you want files you upload to converge (also known as "deduplicate") with files uploaded by someone else, just make sure you're using the same convergence secret when you upload files as they

 The advantages of deduplication should be clear, but keep in mind that the convergence secret was created to protect confidentiality.
 There are two